Committee

 (Public Relations Officer)

-Cat is a solicitor by day and PR Officer by night!
-Often found taking pictures of fake hands and monsters for social media, she regularly ropes in her videographer husband to help build the Aggies brand.
+Cat is a solicitor by day and PR Officer by night.
+Often found taking pictures of fake hands, monsters and fish for social media, she regularly ropes in her videographer husband to help build the Aggies brand.

-Cat has been a member of St Agnes’ Choral Society since 2016 and enjoys performing in concerts and shows with the incredible chorus.
+Cat has been a member of St Agnes’ Choral Society since 2016 and enjoys performing in concerts and shows with the incredible chorus as well as crafting and writing the programmes for our shows.
+Some of her favourites have included Me and My Girl, Shrek, The Addams Family, Young Frankenstein and Calamity Jane.
+The stage is coming!

 Michelle Harkin